nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 > was located above the observation area on a tripod.
 Termites were
 > released at the center of the arena, and those who crossed the
 > observation area were observed.

+**Video S1.** The clip of the observation arena for termites just after swarming.
+Pink and yellow indicate females, while blue and green indicate males.

+**Video S2.** The clip of the observation arena for termites with extended mate search.
+Pink and yellow indicate females, while blue and green indicate males.